joeldmyers/react-chess/README.md

 Demo here: https://react-chess-o476zxr03-joeldmyers.vercel.app/

-Note: this is currently a WIP.
+Note: this is currently a WIP and is currently only set up for desktop.

 ## Getting Started